Potentially historic winter storm to slam much of the US with destructive ice and heavy snow

 By Meteorologist Chris Dolce, CNN

-The long-lasting storm begins Friday, and by its end on Monday, will have dropped a foot or more of snow and destructive amounts of ice over its 1,500-mile path from Texas to the Northeast.
+The long-lasting storm begins Friday and, by its end on Monday, will have dropped a foot or more of snow and destructive amounts of ice over its 1,500-mile path from Texas to the Northeast.
+At least 10 states have already declared a state of emergency, and over 1,300 flights scheduled for Saturday have been canceled as the storm approaches.

-Major Northeast cities like New York and Philadelphia could get their most snow in at least four years, while major cities in the South deal with worrying amounts of ice.
+Major Northeast cities like New York and Philadelphia could get their largest snowfall in at least four years, while major cities in the South anticipate devastating amounts of ice.

-More than 120 million people in two dozen states are under winter storm alerts — a number that’s expected to grow on Thursday.
+Over 160 million people across more than two dozen states are under winter storm or ice storm alerts, from the Southern Rockies and Plains, all the way to New England.

-Major travel disruption on roads and at airports is a given across the storm’s entire footprint, and widespread and potentially long-lasting power outages are also possible, particularly from its ice storm in the South.
+Major travel disruption on roads and at airports is expected across the storm’s entire footprint, and widespread and potentially long-lasting power outages are also possible, particularly from its ice storm in the South.

-Travel and power outage impacts could last into at least early next week for areas that see significant snow and ice totals.
+Travel and power outage impacts could last into at least early next week for areas that see significant snow and ice.

 Here’s the latest on the storm: